flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 As we can see from the example, some delay slots are filled with meaningful instructions, which perform computations that are not affected by the hazard.
 Hence, delay slots don't always imply a waste of cycles.

 Having explained this, you may be wondering why a processor with these kinds of flaws could ever be commercialised.
-Well, one philosophy about RISC is that the burden of CPU programming is shifted from the developer to the compiler.
-MIPS, in particular, prioritised the production of good quality compilers (including assemblers) to accompany their new CPUs [@cpu-chm_mips].
-Hence, developers could use a higher-level language (for instance, C) while the compiler dealt with the hazards (by re-arranging instructions to fill in slots; or adding useless fillers as a last measure).
+Well, one philosophy about RISC is that the burden of CPU programming is shifted from the developer to the **compiler**.
+MIPS, in particular, **prioritised the production of good quality compilers** (including assemblers) to accompany their new CPUs [@cpu-chm_mips].
+Hence, developers could use a higher-level language (for instance, C) while the toolchain dealt with the hazards (by re-arranging instructions to fill in slots; or adding useless fillers as a last measure).
 So, all in all, while I don't find it pleasant to see a CPU being filled with bubbles, I think MIPS tackled this in a very clever way.

 ## Graphics